-The ELPA21 assessment measures and reports on students’ English language proficiency overall, as well as in reading, writing, speaking, listening, and comprehension.
-Delivered online, ELPA21 is designed to be interactive and includes questions that reflect real-world scenarios.
+The ELPA measures and reports on students’ English language proficiency in reading, writing, speaking, listening, and comprehension.
+Delivered online, ELPA is designed to be interactive and includes questions that reflect real-world scenarios.
 Its main purpose is to qualify students for appropriate language services and help guide schools to best support student needs.

 The ELPA Screener Administration Manual can be found under Administration Manuals on the Test Administration page.

 Speaking Handscoring Rubrics

 The following are non-secure documents provided by ELPA21.
 These documents are used by our scoring vendor to train personnel who will be hand scoring the Speaking portion of the ELPA Summative.

 For more information about Oregon’s English Language Proficiency Assessment, please contact Ben Wolcott.

 Alternate English Language Proficiency Assessment (Alt ELPA)